 On the other hand, the variety of choices you offer depends, of course, on the space you have.
 The more you have, the wider the choice can be, but don’t think too big from the beginning.
 Maybe start small and see what works and what doesn’t.
 If you walk around with a supermarket on your back, you might lose mobility.
 No, focus on what sells best and leave the other stuff.
 Think about maximizing the business’s revenue from the start.

-And if your coffee shop has an original look, you could very well develop a form of partnership with a company specialized in the creation and management of events.
+And if your coffee truck has an original look, you could very well develop a form of partnership with a company specialized in the creation and management of events.
 I admit that I’m getting ahead of myself, but it’s certainly something to think about.
+Otherwise, go directly to the organizers to try and secure a prime spot.

 According to my calculations, to start in an optimal way, meaning by finding a good compromise between the vehicle and the coffee machine, you could get by with about 3500$.
 With this money, you can buy an electric rickshaw (I’ve seen some for less than 2000$ on the Internet), a really good second-hand espresso machine (about 600$), plus the purchase of a blender, a mini-fridge, cups and other small equipment.